commonsguy/cwac-security/README.markdown

 signing key of some package, to compare against known values, to help detect whether you are about to be communicating with some hacked version of an app

+- a `ZipUtils` class with an `unzip()` method, that safely handles a few types of malformed ZIP archives when attempting to unzip the contents to your desired directory

 This Android library project is
 [available as a JAR](https://github.com/commonsguy/cwac-security/releases) or as an artifact for use with Gradle.
 To use that, add the following